Willis & Associates Family DentistryChurchville · Est. 1950

 When a tooth is missing, a fixed bridge anchors a custom replacement to the teeth on either side — restoring your bite and your smile without anything removable.

-A dental bridge replaces one or more missing teeth with a custom prosthetic that’s permanently cemented to the natural teeth on either side of the gap.
+A dental bridge replaces one or more missing teeth with a custom prosthetic that’s permanently cemented to your natural teeth on either side of the gap.
 The replacement tooth (called a pontic) is supported by crowns on the neighboring teeth.
 Once it’s in, you brush and floss around it the same way you would natural teeth — and it stays put.

 When a bridge makes sense

 Bridges work well when you’ve lost a single tooth and the teeth on either side are healthy enough to act as anchors.
 They also work for two adjacent missing teeth in many cases.
 The replacement is reliable, looks natural, and lasts a long time — often a decade or more, sometimes much longer.
+Patients throughout Churchville, the US-250 corridor, and as far out as Bath County have come to this office for bridges since long before dental implants existed, and many of those bridges are still functioning beautifully.

 Bridge or implant?

 For many patients we’ll discuss both options.
 An implant-supported crown is the closer match to a natural tooth in the long term — it’s anchored directly into the jawbone, and it doesn’t require modifying the neighboring teeth.
-A bridge is typically faster (a few weeks rather than several months), often more affordable up front, and a good fit when the adjacent teeth would benefit from crowns anyway.
+A bridge is typically faster (a few weeks rather than several months), often lower cost up front, and a good fit when the adjacent teeth would benefit from crowns anyway.

 Dr. Agrawal will walk you through both options honestly, including cost, timeline, and what each will look and feel like.
 There’s no one-size-fits-all answer, and the right choice depends on your specific tooth, your bite, your bone health, and your priorities.